• Skip to primary navigation

 Instructions

-• Process the walnuts in your food processor until finely chopped, but not a paste.
+• Process the walnuts in your food processor until they are finely chopped, stopping before they become a paste.

-• Add the raisins, honey, wine and vanilla extract and process until fairly smooth.
+• Add the raisins, honey, wine, and vanilla extract.
+Process until combined.

-• Remove the food processor's blade and use a rubber spatula to give the charoset one more good stir, scraping the bottom, until well-blended.
+• Remove the food processor's blade and use a rubber spatula to give the charoset another thorough stir, paying extra attention to the bottom, until well-blended.

 • Transfer the charoset to a serving bowl.